the-standard/ibco/README.md

 Requires `msg.sender` to already have approved allowance of IBCO address.

+Requires the given ERC20 token to be an accepted token

 Can only be performed if IBCO is active.

 - `_token`: the symbol of the token that you'd like to swap for SEuro, represented as 32-byte hex string